Louisville Zoo: Glacier Run

-Finished in early 2011, this 4.3 acre outdoor exhibit is based on the theme of an old gold-mining town bordered by a glacier.
-It features polar bears, harbor seals, gray seals, California sea lions, grizzly bears, snowy owls and Steller's sea eagles.
-Outside the gold mine town are two exhibits for snow leopards and Amur tigers.
+Finished in early 2011, this 4.3 acre outdoor exhibit is based on the theme of an old gold-mining town bordered by a glacier, and features polar bears, harbor seals, grey seals, California sea lions, grizzly bears, and Steller's sea eagles.
+Outside the gold mine town are two exhibits for snow leopards and Siberian tigers.
 The exhibit also has a splash park for children that opened in 2007, and was the first part of this $25 million exhibit to open.

 The exhibit also includes classrooms, party rooms available for rental, viewing areas above and below water, and a 200-seat outdoor auditorium for watching animal training demonstrations.
-Steller's sea eagle Pytr is housed in his own aviary set behind the sea lion amphitheater going 50 ft vertically.
-Alongside Pytr the aviary houses Azure-winged magpie, baer's pochard, and red-breasted goose in a small walk through enclosure.
+A Steller's sea eagle named Pytr is housed in his own aviary set behind the sea lion amphitheater going 50 ft vertically.
+Alongside Pytr, the aviary houses Azure-winged magpie, baer's pochard, and red-breasted goose in a small walk through enclosure.

 In 2025, the zoo received two koalas from the San Diego Zoo.

 Africa

 This region of the zoo is based on the African Serengeti.
-The animals featured here include lions, dromedary camels, southern white rhinoceroses, common warthogs, addaxes, meerkats, naked mole-rats, Hartmann's mountain zebras, Masai giraffe, Rüppell's griffon vultures, gray crowned cranes, wattled cranes, eastern bongos, a boma petting yard for Nigerian Dwarf goats, ring-tailed lemurs, and colobus monkeys.
+The animals featured here include African lions, dromedary camels, southern white rhinoceroses, common warthogs, addaxes, meerkats, naked mole-rats, Hartmann's mountain zebras, Masai giraffes, wattled cranes, eastern bongos, a boma petting yard for Nigerian Dwarf goats, ring-tailed lemurs, and colobus monkeys.

 The Louisville Zoo was one of the last remaining zoos to exhibit African and Asian elephants together in the same habitat, which they did up until 2025, when they were moved to The Elephant Sanctuary in Tennessee.
-The zoo was home to an Asian elephant named Punch, who was born in 1970 and an African bush elephant named Mikki, who was born in 1985.
-In 2022, the giraffe yard underwent a renovation, replacing the fence and outdoor holding; the new exhibit is set to house multiple birds alongside the giraffes like white stork and Rüppell's vulture.
+The zoo was home to a female Asian elephant named Punch, who was born in 1970, and a female African bush elephant named Mikki, who was born in 1985.

 Cats of the Americas

 This part of the zoo is next to the South America exhibit, and it has all rescued animals that cannot be returned to the wild.
-The animals include Canada lynxes, bald eagles, and pumas.
+The animals include the Canada lynxes, bald eagles, and cougars.

 South America

 This exhibit of the zoo has animals from the Andes grasslands and Amazon rainforest of South America along with a botanical garden area.
-The animals contained in this exhibit include Chilean flamingos, maned wolves, Linnaeus's two-toed sloths, red-crowned cranes, red pandas, and toco toucans.
-In fall of 2022, the original hyacinth macaw aviary from 1969 was demolished, fully renovated and reopened in the spring of 2023.
-In the same year, 46 new Chilean Flamingos joined the flock from the San Diego Zoo.
-With these additions, the flock became one of the largest captive flocks in the world.
+The animals in this exhibit include Chilean flamingos, maned wolves, Linnaeus's two-toed sloths, red-crowned cranes, red pandas, and toco toucans.